Stability of universal properties against perturbations of the Markov Chain Monte Carlo algorithm

 Let us start from the stochastic perturbation described by Eq.~\eqref{eq:metro_rand}, in which a Gaussian noise with zero average and variance $\sigma^2$ is added to the energies of the configurations.
 We considered three values of the variance ($\sigma^2=0.01, 0.1, 1$), and for each value of $\sigma^2$ we performed simulation at several values of $\beta$ using four different lattice sizes ($L=8, 16, 24, 32$).

 To quantify the effect of the perturbation on non-universal quantities, for each value of $\sigma^2$ we estimate the critical temperature from the crossing points of $R_{\xi}$ and $U$ as a function of $\beta$.
 More precisely, we use the FSS reported in Eq.~\eqref{eq:FSS_RG}, with polynomial approximations of the functions $\mathcal{R}(x)$ and $\mathcal{R}_{\omega}(x)$, to fit data.
 In all the cases we fix $\nu$, $\omega$, $R_{\xi}^*$ and $U^*$ using the universal values of the XY universality class reported Tab.~\ref{tab:XY}.
 Already the fact that the fit used to extract $\beta_c$ results in a $\chi^2/\mathrm{dof}\approx 1$ is thus a first indication that universal quantities are not affected by the stochastic noise.
-The residual dependence of the results on the degree of the polynomials used in the fit, or on the fit range adopted, has been added as a systematic error to the statistical error, and the final results are reported in Tab.~\ref{tab:betac_metro_rand}.
-The good agreement between the estimates obtained using $R_{\xi}$ and those obtained using $U$ is an indication that systematical errors have been correctly taken into account.
+The residual dependence of the results on the degree of the polynomials used in the fit, on the fit range adopted, and on the minimum value of $L$ considered in the fit, has been added as a systematic error to the statistical error, and the final results are reported in Tab.~\ref{tab:betac_metro_rand}.
+The good agreement between the estimates obtained using $R_{\xi}$ and those obtained using $U$ is an indication that systematic errors have been correctly taken into account.

 We discuss in detail just the case of the largest perturbation considered (i.~e. $\sigma^2=1$), since the conclusions are the same also for the other values of $\sigma^2$ investigated.
 In Fig.~\ref{fig:metro_rand_sigma1_1} (upper panel) we show data for $R_{\xi}$ as a function of the scaling variable $(\beta-\beta_c) L^{1/\nu}$, obtained by using the result reported in Tab.~\ref{tab:betac_metro_rand} for $\beta_c$ and the known value of the XY critical exponent $\nu$.
 The almost perfect scaling is a strong indication that universal quantities are unaffected by this perturbation of the MCMC algorithm.